Time: 18:00 - 19:30

 This course takes place in the classroom, please follow this link to find out what we are doing to keep you safe: Staying COVID-19 secure at City Lit

 Learn the essentials of playing the ukulele in a group lesson.
 Learn about the use and history of the instrument.

 What will we cover?

 Learn playing technique including how to strum simple chord patterns.
-Soon you will be able to sing simple songs and accompany other uke students, or indeed friends.
+Soon you will be able to sing simple songs and accompany other uke students, or friends.

 What will I achieve?